SOUTH SHORE YMCA NATURE CENTER

 • Nature Center Preschool welcomes all families and celebrates the many cultures represented in our Y community.

 How can I get more involved?
-Family Advisory Council

-• We strongly encourage families to be involved in fundraisers that contribute to scholarships and equipment for the Preschool, to the Science Center as a whole, as well as the South Shore YMCA’s Annual Campaign.
+• We strongly encourage families to be involved in fundraisers that contribute to scholarships and equipment for the Preschool, to the Nature Center as a whole, as well as the South Shore YMCA’s Annual Campaign.

 Why is it important for my preschooler to learn about nature?